djalbat/the-occam-user-manual/getting-started.md

 ```

 This time you will be prompted to clone all of the depdencies.
-Type 'y' and hit return.
+If you type 'y' and hit return then `open` will clone the underlying projects for the packages rather than just downloading the packages themselves.
-This time `open` has cloned the underlying projects for the packages rather than just downloading the packages themselves, leveraging Git to do this.
+It leverages Git in order to do this, which is why you need Git installed even at this relatively early stage.
 Return to the IDE and click the refresh button again.
 You will see the newly created project directories, without padlocks this time.
 You will also note that all of the files are editable.